 In May 2009, the City Council established a mechanism to fund CPS Energy's Save for Tomorrow Energy Plan ("STEP"), an energy efficiency and conservation program to be funded largely through the electric fuel adjustment fee.
 See "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - CUSTOMERS AND RATES - Customer Rates - Fuel and Gas Cost Adjustment" herein.
 The total cost of the STEP program during the 2009 to 2020 time period was approved at \$849 million with annual costs ranging from \$12.3 million to over \$111 million.
 While approximately \$9 million is currently recovered each year through existing base rates, the additional costs for the STEP program will be recovered through a STEP charge applied to the electric fuel adjustment as stated above.
-Through Fiscal Year 2020, the accumulated cost for the STEP program was \$723 million.
-As of January 31, 2020, CPS Energy quantified a cumulative reduction of 845 MW.
+Through Fiscal Year 2021, the accumulated cost for the STEP program was \$780 million.
+As of January 31, 2021, CPS Energy quantified a cumulative reduction of 926 MW.
 Over the lifetime of STEP, the benefits of the program have exceeded the implementation costs to achieve energy savings.
 As the STEP goal was achieved a year early, in January 2020, the Board and City Council voted to extend the existing STEP program.
 The extended program, known as "STEP Bridge", was approved to spend \$70 million to reach a targeted, additional reduction of 75 MW.
 CPS Energy envisions STEP Bridge delivering a diverse portfolio of programs to assist customers to save energy.
 Seeking feedback from a broad array of customers and key stakeholders, CPS Energy is using the information that it gathers to update, design, and create programs and services that meet the needs of its diverse set of customers.
-In light of COVID-19 and delays in achieving the STEP Bridge goals, CPS Energy sought and received City Council approval to extend the STEP Bridge program.
-In January 2021, the City Council authorized CPS Energy to expend up to an additional \$70 million on energy efficiency and conservation programs to be completed by July 2022.
-During the extension, CPS Energy will continue to seek customer and community feedback to inform its' proposed long-term program to be called For additional information on CPS Energy's STEP energy efficiency and conservation programs, see "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - COMPLIANCE AND REGULATION - Energy Conservation and Public Safety Programs" herein.
+Due to COVID-19 and delays in achieving the STEP Bridge goals, CPS Energy sought and received City Council approval in January 2021 to again extend the STEP Bridge program.
+The City Council authorized CPS Energy to expend up to an additional \$70 million on energy efficiency and conservation programs to be completed by July 2022.
+During the extension, CPS Energy is continuing to seek customer and community feedback to inform a potential program.
+On August 30, 2021, the Board requested staff to perform an analysis of the STEP program to determine whether to continue the program.
+The analysis was prepared by the Brattle Group and presented to the Board at its February 2022 meeting.
+Staff is currently developing a proposal for a new energy efficiency and conservation program for Board consideration before the expiration of the existing program in July 2022.
+For additional information on CPS Energy's STEP energy efficiency and conservation programs, see "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - COMPLIANCE AND REGULATION - Energy Conservation and Public Safety Programs" herein.
 See "SAN ANTONIO ELECTRIC AND GAS SYSTEMS - STRATEGIC INITIATIVES - Flexible PathSM Strategy" herein.

-New Tariff
+Green Tariff

 CPS Energy continues to innovate to meet the emerging needs of its customers.
 On August 20, 2020, the City Council approved an optional "Green Tariff" for large commercial customers which offers access to renewable energy.
-This new product option was created to facilitate large customers' goals of accelerating their access to renewable energy.
+This product option was created to facilitate large customers' goals of accelerating their access to renewable energy.
 Under this tariff, customers may ask CPS Energy to provide renewable energy from specific sources that meet their needs.
 The Green Tariff has three main components: a monthly grid share charge, a demand charge, and energy charges based on a renewable energy supply agreement.
 CPS Energy is also evaluating other optional product offerings that will enable customers to use renewable energy while still covering the full cost of service.